Charles Phelps Taft II: Personal interests

-He was an avid fan of the Cincinnati Reds baseball team and sometimes listened to games on the radio with an earplug during city council meetings.
+Taft was an avid fan of the Cincinnati Reds baseball team and sometimes listened to games on the radio with an earplug during city council meetings.
 In addition, he was an avid fisherman whose trademark was a canoe tied to his car in anticipation of his next fishing trip.
 When he died, the epitaph "Gone fishing" was inscribed on his grave at Spring Grove Cemetery in Cincinnati.

-Charles served on the vestry (board of directors for an Episcopal parish) of Christ Church Cathedral in Cincinnati for decades.
+He served on the vestry (board of directors for an Episcopal parish) of Christ Church Cathedral in Cincinnati for decades.
 He served as a vestry member from 1928 to 1941, Junior Warden (vice president of the board) from 1942 to 1949, and Senior Warden (president of the board) from 1950 to 1977.
 The large sculpture on the southwest corner of the Christ Church Cathedral building is commemorated to him and was created by the commissioned artist, Timothy S. Werrell (b.
 1957).
 He was known to be a champion for the poor and worked to study why there were no African Americans attending the church in the 1950s.
 To this day, The Taft Lecture Series, funded by The Charles P. and Eleanor Taft Memorial Fund, "features provocative thinkers, writers, teachers, theologians, social justice activists, and leaders in the fields of religion, social science, the arts, politics, and more.
 Lectures are presented once or twice or year as the featured speakers’ schedules permit, and are always free to the public."

 In his later years he spent much time preserving his father's childhood home, which became the William Howard Taft National Historic Site.

 Controversy

-In 1952 (while he was Senior Warden at Christ Church), Mr. Taft was accused by Cincinnati Councilman Jesse D. Locker, the first Black council member in Cincinnati, of inserting restrictive race clauses into the deeds of properties he was developing.
+In 1952 (while he was Senior Warden at Christ Church), Taft was accused by Cincinnati Councilman Jesse D. Locker, the first Black council member in Cincinnati, of inserting restrictive race clauses into the deeds of properties he was developing.
 These clauses read, “These premises shall not be sold, leased or rented to, nor occupied by, except as a servant, anyone not of the Caucasian Race”.
 Though these types of clauses had been deemed illegal and unconstitutional by the U.S. Supreme Court in 1948, Taft defended himself by saying, “I built 265 good houses during the war at Woodside Homes and Shawanoe Trail and I am proud of them.
 I could only do that on borrowed money, and at that time I nor anyone else could borrow a dime from any financial institution I know, for any such purpose, without such clauses in the deeds”.